ashleysally00/Filtering-CSV-Data-Based-on-Geographical-Coordinates-uttarakhand/README.md

-# My Conversation with a Wildfire Public Information Officer, Redding, California (11/24/2024)
+# Interview with a Wildfire Public Information Officer, Redding, California (11/24/2024)

 *The orange part about a page down is where it gets most helpful to this project - the information he gave me was very good.*